Neur0toxine/symfony-testing-tools/README.md

 # Symfony testing tools

 The library contains improved classes of WebTestCase and Container for convenient testing.
+Forked from [intaro/symfony-testing-tools](https://github.com/intaro/symfony-testing-tools) with required changes to use this library with newer versions of Symfony.

 ## Features